 miles which are maintained by the Tanzania National Roads Agency, making it quite easy to get from A to B in a car.
 If you choose to rent a car, most often you will have the option to have a driver which can be a safe way to navigate this unknown terrain, at least to begin with.

-However, local routes are also accessible by dalla-dallas (minibuses used for public transport).
+However, local routes are also accessible by dalla-dallas (minibusses used for public transport).
 In more rural areas you can expect public transport to include the use of jeeps and trucks.
-Whilst this is a budget-friendly option, you should bear in mind that these modes of transport are often over crowded, make frequent stops and accidents are a fairly frequent occurrence.
+Whilst this is a budget-friendly option, you should bear in mind that these modes of transport are often overcrowded, make frequent stops and accidents are a fairly frequent occurrence.
 In order to minimise risk, it can be advisable to travel early in the day rather than at night.

-If the bus options don’t hold much appeal, there are an abundance of Taxi available in all major towns in the country.
-Taxi’s in Tanzania don’t have meters as you might be used to, instead you simply agree a fare with the driver before setting off.
-In larger cities that you may also experience some companies who have a fixed price list.
-For safety, avoid hailing street taxis and use the ones stations at legitimate taxi stands and hotels.
+If the bus options don’t hold much appeal, there is an abundance of Taxis available in all major towns in the country.
+Taxi’s in Tanzania don’t have meters as you might be used to, instead, you simply agree a fare with the driver before setting off.
+In larger cities you may also experience some companies that have a fixed price list.
+For safety, avoid hailing street taxis and use the ones stationed at legitimate taxi stands and hotels.

 In terms of medical risks in the country, Malaria is endemic in almost all of Tanzania and cholera and typhoid are relatively common diseases.
 Therefore, expats should take necessary precautions and take preventative measures.
 Tap water is not deemed safe to drink and it is advisable to always opt for bottled water.

-Moreover, before you travel to Tanzania you must visit their GP prior to travel to ensure all necessary vaccinations are administers, these include – tetanus, typhoid, diphtheria, rabies, polio, hepatitis A and B and MMR.
+Moreover, before you travel to Tanzania you must visit your GP prior to travel to ensure all necessary vaccinations are administered, these include – tetanus, typhoid, diphtheria, rabies, polio, hepatitis A and B and MMR.

-As such private healthcare insurances is usually a preferred option, providing that much needed reassurance to expats living in Tanzania.
+As such International Health Insurance is usually a preferred option, providing that much-needed reassurance to expats living in Tanzania.

 For more minor health complaints, you will be able to be treated in the major hospitals where most doctors speak English.
-Its also worth baring in mind that payment for treatment is often expected upfront and in cash.
+It’s also worth bearing in mind that payment for treatment is often expected upfront and in cash.